Alex Allen | 31 March 2022

 You’ll still be able to access previously processed historical data for around 6 months after the sunsetting of Universal Analytics and Universal Analytics 360.
 However, you may want to consider exporting any reports so you can refer to these at a later date.
 If you don’t already track historical data outside of GA, this may be a good time to kick-start that!

 4. Seek additional support for your reporting

-Data and analytics can be a complicated web of stats, charts and figures if you’re not familiar with it.
+Data and analytics can be a complicated web of stats, charts, and figures if you’re not familiar with it.
 Instead of trying to weave through this alone seek support from specialists that are experts in Google Analytics, as well as other analytics platforms.
-By onboarding an agency to manage this for you, it will help you to smoothly transition your analytics and reporting set-up whilst saving you time, resource and hassle.
+By onboarding an agency to manage this for you, it will help you to smoothly transition your analytics and reporting set-up whilst saving you time, resources and hassle.

 The transition to GA4 doesn't have to be difficult.